 Stuart and Jessica Hall minister to the many international students at Michigan State University.
 The goal of Bridges is to serve, promote social connections, and engage in spiritual conversations with international students so that they become leaders internationally.
-The Halls have two children, Alaine (Lainey) and Benjamin.
+The Halls have three children, Alaine (Lainey), Benjamin, and Micah.

 Stand for Truth